apache/metron/metron-analytics/metron-statistics/README.md

 * Returns: The resulting sample.

 #### `SAMPLE_INIT`
-* Description: Create a uniform reservoir sampler of a specific size or, if unspecified, size 1024.
+* Description: Create a [reservoir sampler](https://en.wikipedia.org/wiki/Reservoir_sampling) of a specific size or, if unspecified, size 1024.
+Elements sampled by the reservoir sampler will be included in the final sample with equal probability.
 * Input:
   * size? - The size of the reservoir sampler.
 If unspecified, the size is 1024.
 * Returns: The sampler object.